MLIR

 If the untied clause is present on a task construct, any thread in the team can resume the task region after a suspension.
 The untied clause is ignored if a final clause is present on the same task construct and the final_expr evaluates to true, or if a task is an included task.

-The priority clause is a hint for the priority of the generated task.
+The priority clause is a hint for the priority of the generated tasks.
 The priority is a non-negative integer expression that provides a hint for task execution order.
 Among all tasks ready to be executed, higher priority tasks (those with a higher numerical value in the priority clause expression) are recommended to execute before lower priority ones.
 The default priority-value when no priority clause is specified should be assumed to be zero (the lowest priority).

 The depends and depend_vars arguments are variadic lists of values that specify the dependencies of this particular task in relation to other tasks.